EPCCed/intro_to_cp2k/day2/README.md

 EXTRAPOLATION ASPC
 ```

-These set how the SCF wave function
+These set how the wave function is extrapolated between MD steps.
+The
+always stable predictor corrector method is used, which prioritises stability.
+The extrapolation order is a paramter used for ASPC method, higher order may be
+more accurate, but less stable.

 As before, to run the simulation on the compute nodes, run:

 ```
-sbatch cp2k-job-4.sh
+sbatch --reservation=ta042_222 cp2k-job-4.sh
 ```

 As the simulation runs the usual output files are produced.
 In addition to those